William Alexander, Lord Stirling

-• William Alexander marries Sarah Livingston in 1748.
+• William Alexander married Sarah Livingston in 1748.

-• She is the sister of Philip Livingston, signer of the Declaration of Independence, and of William Livingston, the first Governor of New Jersey and signer of the U.S. Constitution.
+• She was the sister of Philip Livingston, signer of the Declaration of Independence, and of William Livingston, the first Governor of New Jersey and signer of the U.S. Constitution.

-• In 1761 Alexander begins using the title Lord Stirling, based on his claim of being the nearest heir to the 5th Earl of Stirling; his wife becomes Lady Stirling.
+• In 1761 Alexander began using the title Lord Stirling, based on his claim of being the nearest heir to the 5th Earl of Stirling; his wife becomes Lady Stirling.

-• At the Battle of Long Island (Aug-1776), Stirling leads the 1st Maryland Regiment in repeated attacks against a superior British force.
-Outnumbered 25 to one, the brigade is overwhelmed and takes heavy casualties; Stirling is captured.
+• At the Battle of Long Island (Aug-1776), Stirling lead the 1st Maryland Regiment in repeated attacks against a superior British force.
+Outnumbered 25 to one, the brigade was overwhelmed and took heavy casualties; Stirling was captured.

-• Always a heavy drinker, and afflicted with gout and rheumatism, Stirling dies in January 1783 at Albany, NY — just several months before the Treaty of Paris (3-Sep-1783) formally ends the war.
+• Always a heavy drinker, and afflicted with gout and rheumatism, Stirling died in January 1783 at Albany, NY — just several months before the Treaty of Paris (3-Sep-1783) formally ended the war.

 • Not well known today, but ranking third or fourth behind the Commander-in-Chief throughout most of the war, Lord Stirling was one of Washington’s most trusted generals.